obonaventure/cnp3/book/transport/transport.rst

  - random burst errors where the values of `n` consecutive bits have been changed due to transmission errors
  - random bit creations and random bit removals where bits have been added or removed due to transmission errors

-The only solution to protect against transmission errors is to add redundacy to the segments that are sent. `Information Theory` defines two mechanisms that can be used to transmit information over a transmission channel that is affected by random errors.
+The only solution to protect against transmission errors is to add redundancy to the segments that are sent. `Information Theory` defines two mechanisms that can be used to transmit information over a transmission channel that is affected by random errors.
 These two mechanisms add redundancy to the information sent to allow the receiver to detect or sometimes even correct transmission errors.
 A detailed discussion of these mechanisms is outside the scope of this chapter, but it is useful to consider a simple mechanism to understand its operation and its limitations.

 `Information theory` defines `coding schemes`.
 There are different types of coding schemes, but let us focus on coding schemes that operate on binary strings.
 A coding scheme is a function that maps information encoded as a string of `m` bits into a string of `n` bits.
 The simplest coding scheme is the even parity coding.
 This coding scheme takes a `m` bits source string and produces a `m+1` bits coded string where the first `m` of the coded string are the bits of the source string and the last bit of the string is always chosen such that the coded string always contains an even number of bits set to `1`.
 For example :

  - `1001` is encoded as `10010`
  - `1101` is encoded as `11011`

 This parity scheme has been used in some RAMs and to encode characters sent over a serial line.
 It is easy to show that this coding scheme allows the receiver to detect a single transmission error that has affected one of the `m+1` bits that were transmitted, but it cannot correct it.
-If two or more bits are errored, the receiver may not always be able to detect the error.
+If two or more bits are in error, the receiver may not always be able to detect the error.

 Some coding schemes allow the receiver to correct some transmission errors.
 For example, consider the coding scheme that encoded each source bit as follows :